 The mink lashes are created using real mink fur; thereby, providing the user with a soft, comfortable, fluffy, and more natural appearance.
 Due to the higher quality of the product materials and the lightweight of the mink lashes, the item can be reused for several applications.
 The fibers are much lighter and softer than the synthetic option, and they give a curl to the lash.
 Mink lashes offer a handcrafted cotton brand that is extremely flexible, improving the ease of application and promotes comfort.
 All strands in the mink lash brand are crafted by hand to form a natural effect that no synthetic alternatives can imitate.
 The fur strands are fine with ends that taper off; thereby presenting a lash that is indistinguishable from the natural eyelashes.

 Mink takes the cake when it comes to comparing quality and comfort as a false eyelash option.
 The sheen from the mink offers a beautiful natural look, along with a natural curl from the tapered ends.
-In fact, mink lashes are so slim and fine that they are nearly indistinguishable from natural human eyelashes once applied.
+In fact, mink eyelash extensions could be slim and fine and can be nearly indistinguishable from natural human eyelashes once applied.
 As the production process is unique, and high-quality materials are used, the mink lashes are available for several applications.

 The saying goes that you get what you pay for.
 Depending on what you require the false lashes for, you may want to consider the cost differences outlined below.